tls-attacker/QUIC-Docker-Library/README.md

 ## Building QUIC Implementations

-1. Navigate to the folder of your desired QUIC implementation.
+1. Navigate to the `images/baseimage` folder and build the base images using Docker Compose:
-2. List the available versions of the implementation:

     ```bash
+    docker compose build
+    ```

+2. Navigate to the folder of your desired QUIC implementation.

+3. List the available versions of the implementation:

+    ```bash
     docker compose config --services
     ```

-3. Build a specific version:
+4. Build a specific version of the implementation:

     ```bash
     docker compose build [SERVICE]
     ```

-    Or build all versions:
+    Alternatively, build all available versions:

     ```bash
     docker compose build